F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

       You must POST the initial configuration to each device at least once for the appropriate system hook configuration to enable failover via CFE.
 After that, additional configuration operations can be sent to a single device.

+5. Validate.

+   - See the :ref:`config-validation` section below.
-5. Validate: See Validation Section below.
-To stream the output of restnoded, use the tail command: ``tail –f /var/log/restnoded/restnoded.log``.
+   - Review the logs: ``tail –f /var/log/restnoded/restnoded.log``.

 |